 Originally trained in the UK, Justin later graduated from the prestigious real estate program at Harvard University’s Graduate School of Design.

 “As architects and developers with a long standing commitment to sustainability we combine a strong innovative design focus and a market sensibility to lead the way in the redevelopment of complex urban sites with green and greener solutions.”

 Alex has designed and developed a wide range of innovative projects – commercial, residential and mixed use – over the past forty years.
-As partner in charge of Windmill’s Toronto office, he is currently directing a diverse range of sustainable infill projects underway in urban Toronto and Hamilton.
+As partner in charge of Windmill’s Toronto office, he is currently directing a diverse range of sustainable infill projects underway in urban Toronto and Guelph.